-No boat owner should risk being complacent about deck leaks – a fibreglass deck will eventually become structurally compromised if water reaches the foam or balsa core.
+No boat owner should risk being complacent about deck leaks – a fibreglass deck will eventually become structurally compromised if water reaches the foam or balsa core, resulting in much more maintenance if they are left.
 In theory builders of such boats should remove core material from the location of any through-bolted fittings.
 However, although modern builders tend to be meticulous about this, it was by no means universally the case with older boats.

 In addition, while the foam used in the core of the deck should be fully wetted out with resin, there’s also no guarantee of this, particularly for boats built before vacuum bagging became a widespread construction technique at the start of the 21st century.
 The problem is that when the foam gets wet it quickly loses its bond with the fibreglass on each side of the sandwich, considerably reducing the stiffness of the structure.
 Boats with a balsa core deck tend to be even more prone to damage caused by water ingress.
 In addition, in extreme cases of deck leaks, water can also penetrate bulkheads, leading to further significant structural damage.

 The heart of the problem

 Very often the problem of deck leaks is caused by well-intentioned owners bedding new deck fittings down with a silicone sealant.
 The trouble with this type of sealant is that, to survive in a marine environment, a degree of adhesion to both surfaces is essential.
 Silicones, however, have a very low level of adhesion and will start to leak once fittings move under load, or the boat around them distorts, for instance when sailing in a big sea.